 2. Nevermind MFSL side B stamper and matrix code

-It is possible to eliminate the two first processing steps by cutting a set of mothers directly into copper plates.
+It is possible to eliminate the two first processing steps by cutting a set of mothers directly on copper plates.
 This is called direct metal mastering (DMM).
 A large amount of stampers can be processed from the copper mothers directly, but if very large quantities are required, a stamper can be plated to create a new mother, wich can then be plated to create more stampers.
 Image 3 shows a copper plate being cut using DMM.
+DMM discs are cut with a diamond cutting stylus.
+Lacquers are never cut with a diamond stylus.

 3. A copper plate being cut using DMM